Buzău: Climate

 Annual rainfall is circa 500 mm and in winter the snow cover can be as high as 30 cm.
-Buzău river has a fluctuating flow.
+The Buzău River has a fluctuating flow.
 Especially in spring, when it collects melted snow from the mountain area, its level rises.
 The city was, however, built away from its deep and wide valley, so the river never floods the city.
 Even at the major floods of 2005, the waters caused no problem in the city proper, but it seriously damaged both bridges across it located in the city, which is also protected by levees, and by the small Cândești dam, north-west of Buzău.
 The local authorities consider, however, that their strategy of defense against flood does not adequately cover the city's belt road, part of DN2, which follows the river for a short stretch.

-The climate is humid continental, with an average 92 freezing days a year (16 with temperatures below −10 °C), but also with 92 days of hot summer.
+The climate is humid continental, classified as Dfa in Köppen climate classification and as Dc in Trewartha climate classification, with an average 92 freezing days a year (16 with temperatures below −10 °C), but also with 92 days of hot summer. and 25.8 days with snow depth over 1 cm.
 Local winds include the Crivăț, a cold north-easterly and sometimes easterly wind in winter, and the Austru, a south-westerly wind that brings dry air in summer and leads to warmer days in winter.